gloriagoeun/walmart-text-based-adventure/README.md

-# The Ultimate Walmart Text-Based Game
+# The Ultimate Walmart Searcharcha Hunt
 ### created by Emily Wang, Anika Gupta & Gloria Lee for CS181G

 Welcome!
 This repository holds the code we have written to develop a fun little text-based game.